warpem/warp/docs/reference/warptools/api/frame_series.md

 --output_processing        Specifies an alternative directory to save processing
                             results.
 Overrides the processing directory in the . settings file.

+--input_norawdata          Ignore the existence of raw data and look for XML met
+                           adata in the processing directory instead.

 -----------------------Advanced remote work distribution------------------------